canboslukberk/canboslukberk/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working on NodeJS & Backend
-- 🌱 I’m currently learning React & Frontend
+- 🌱 I’m currently learning Android
-- 👯 I’m looking to collaborate on Full-stack Web Development
 - 💬 Ask me about Backend Technologies
 - 📫 How to reach me: [canberk8@gmail.com](mailto:canberk8@gmail.com)
-- ⚡ Fun fact: Chickens cannot burp.

 ## My skills 🚀